Orange Creamsicle Pound Cake has a bright citrus flavor and a cream soda glaze that you can’t stop eating! It’s dense, buttery, and velvety smooth.

 Three recommendations before you start!

 I have made a lot of pound cakes and I want you to be successful in making them too.
-Check out this post of tips, Bake the Perfect Pound Cake, read it before making this or any pound cake.
+Check out this post of tips, Bake the Perfect Pound Cake, and read it before making this or any pound cake.

 Additionally, you really need to calibrate your oven at least once a year.
-I wrote this easy to follow post, How to Calibrate your Oven, that you can use.
+I wrote this easy-to-follow post, How to Calibrate your Oven, that you can use.

 Orange Creamsicle Pound Cake

 I used one of my favorite pound cake recipes as the basis for this recipe.
 I added good quality, pure vanilla extract to the entire batter.
-After adding half of the vanilla batter to a tube pan.
-I flavored the remaining batter with orange-flavored gelatin.
-You’ll use just the dry gelatin mix; do not mix it with water.
+After adding half of the vanilla batter to a

 To get more of an authentic Creamsicle flavor, I used cream soda in the glaze.
 First, I sifted powdered sugar.
 Next, I mixed three cups of powdered sugar with a few tablespoons of cream soda.
 I started with three tablespoons but added a little more to get a good pourable consistency.
-Finally, as you’re stirring it together, test it with the spoon.
+Finally, as you’re stirring it together, test it with a spoon.

 While you’re here, check out these recipes